Things to do in Ayutthaya

 Wat Phra Si Sanphet is a very impressive site that was once the royal temple of the Grand Palace when Ayutthaya was the capital of Siam.

-Wat Chai Wattanaram on the bank of Chao Phaya river is Ayutthaya’s most beautiful and impressive ruin, with architectural style influenced by Cambodia’s Angkor Wat.
+Wat Chai Wattanaram on the bank of Chao Phaya river is one of the most photogenic temple ruins in Ayutthaya, with architectural style influenced by the Angkor temple complex in Cambodia.